-The rest of the pictures from Ocean Park weekend last month.
-Featuring penguins, pandas, surly stingrays, and frightful roller coasters.
-This is a long, picture-heavy post!
+More pictures from my visit to Ocean Park Hong Kong last month.
+With penguins, pandas, surly stingrays, and thrilling roller coasters.

 The Waterfront (海濱樂園)